 Assessing the essential information about tenants to for an Office 365 migration plan has never been easy.
 The complexity involved in tenant-to-tenant migrations has grown considerably as Microsoft adds more features and services to the mix used by tenants.
 For example, the addition of Shared Channels to Teams adds a new layer of consideration for anyone trying to understand how external people access Teams in an organization.

-In addition to Teams, there are many moving parts to track including SharePoint sites, OneDrive, Exchange Online Mailboxes, Azure AD applications, etc. The amount of data to migrate impacts how to plan an Office 365 migration, what tools and licensing are needed, and if coexistence is required.
+In addition to Teams, there are many moving parts to track including SharePoint sites, OneDrive for Business, Exchange Online Mailboxes, Azure AD applications, etc. The amount of data that must be migrated impacts the planning of an Office 365 tenant-to-tenant migration, what tools and licensing are needed, and if coexistence is required.

 To generate an initial assessment for a tenant, I created two PowerShell scripts and an Excel template (available on GitHub).
 The first script creates an Azure AD app and certificate; the second script fetches different types of tenant data to create the Office 365 migration plan report.
 Together, the aim is to capture and document the most important information that influences migration planning.
 The report helps those working on an Office 365 migration plan to make decisions based on hard data.

-What does the Office 365 migration plan report tell me?
+What does the Office 365 Migration Report Tell Me?

 The script uses cmdlets from the ImportExcel module to create and update an Excel workbook with 19 tabs (worksheets) containing information relevant to migration scenarios.
 A high-level breakdown of the contents of each tab is detailed here.